permaculture design CERTIFICATE course

 In our new 15 week online Permaculture Design Certificate Course (PDC), we will explore an internationally-recognized curriculum with a grounding in spirit and a focus on organizing and activism.

 Join Earth Activist Training’s lead instructors Starhawk and Charles Williams, plus an all-star cast for our next online Permaculture Design Certificate Course this coming July 13th to October 26th.
-Registration is now open!
+Registration is open through July 19th!

 Our online training will feature American Sign Language (ASL) Interpretation.
 We are excited to build greater access to our teachings as we co-create this virtual learning journey~ Diversity Scholarships are available!
 Welcome Earth Activist friends, family, and new community!